-The Wollaston Museum, Curiosity Cottage, and Beacon Hill are run by the Wollaston Heritage Society Management Committee.
-As well as the Committee (currently seven people), we have four Property Trustees who look after the interests of the site.
+Wollaston Museum, Curiosity Cottage, and Beacon Hill are run by the Wollaston Heritage Society Management Committee.
+As well as the Committee (currently only six people), wehave four Property Trustees who look after the interests of the site.
 Unfortunately, the committee has been without a Chairperson or Vice Chairperson for over three years and lacks the overview that is needed.
 Added to this, the Secretary has moved out of the village and has officially resigned from the post.
 In other words we are a small group of committed volunteers who deal with everything from fundraising to weeding – but without someone at the helm.
 Please read through to the end to see if you can help.

 We are open from April to September, each Sunday and Wednesday, 2.30 – 4.30 pm, and at other times for community groups, by arrangement.
-Applicants should ring 07804 241430, or email firstname.lastname@example.org for further details.
+Applicants should ring 07804 241430, or contact us via Facebook www.facebook.com.WollastonMuseum.

 Free entry: Entry to the Museum is free but donations are always welcome.